Emergency Preparedness Step 3 – Preparing For House Fires

-**This post contains affiliate links, which means if you click on a link and make a purchase, I may make a small commission at no extra cost to you**
+**This post contains affiliate links, which means if you click on a link and make a purchase, I may make a small commission at no extra cost to you.

-Can I go on a quick tangent here?
 I think a big reason for people not being motivated to tackle “EMERGENCY PREPAREDNESS” is that the likelihood of having to use any of this stuff is pretty low.
 Or at least we think it is.
 Until something unexpected happens to us.

-It’s worth it, people!
+It’s worth it!
 I would rather be the mom who reviewed these things every 6 months with my kids and never had to use any of it, than be the mom who didn’t review anything, and put my kids’ lives in danger if it happened to us.
 This is not an area to be ignored.

 And don’t leave it to the schools to teach them.
 Don’t assume someone else has covered this topic with your kids.
-Even if they have discussed fire safety at school, they haven’t discussed YOUR SPECIFIC home.
+Even if they have discussed fire safety at school, they haven’t discussed your specific home.
 They haven’t helped your children work through the process of finding something in their room that is tall enough to get them to the window, unlocking their window, pushing the screen out, and climbing out.
 They haven’t discussed your specific fire escape plan.

 Take the time.
 Commit to doing this.
 This week.
 Make it a priority.

 Even if you don’t have kids…most of these things will still apply to you.
-Ready?

 There are two types of smoke detectors: ionization and photoelectric.
 Basically, make sure you either have both kinds, or dual sensor ($24 and up) smoke alarms.
 It is best if they are interconnected so that when one goes off, they all go off.